wdk-docs/jsdoc-docs/docs/_sources/howto/howto-commonjs-modules.rst.txt

 automatically recognizes that the new property is exported by the
 module:

-{% example “Properties added to a module’s ‘this’ object” %}

 .. code-block:: js
+   :caption: Properties added to a module’s ‘this’ object

    /**
     * Module for bookshelf-related utilities.